deckaddict/a-ti-den/README.md

 There are several improvements to this type of environment.
 I will list some suggestions here.

 - The AlmostTX script is made for TI-83 ROM version 1.07000 no other versions are yet tested.
-- Extracting 83p files from a RAM-file would be nice.
+- Extracting 83p files from a RAM-file could be nice.
 - Supporting other variable types than program-files.
 - Make it work for more calculators, either by improving AlmostTX or making a more general link port service in the emulator.
-- I have made a pull request to improve the contrast handling in AndieGraph enabling fades.
+- There is a pull request to improve the contrast handling in AndieGraph enabling fades.
 - AndieGraph to get multitouch support.
 Pull request prepared.
 - Letting link port signals through to the speaker meaning that all cool sound effects that people have done can be enjoyed.
 </details>